OpenMoonRay/openmoonray-docs/docs/developers-guide/arras/arras-session-definitions.md

 The name of these parameters is a bit misleading since, strictly speaking, they refer to the number of render computations rather than the number of machines used.
 In practice, the session is usually set up so that each render computation is placed on a different machine, since there is no advantage in splitting the cores on one machine between two or more different render computations.

-The Moonray render computations have a number of other optional parameters, but these are not described in detail here.
+The MoonRay render computations have a number of other optional parameters, but these are not described in detail here.

 ## Requirements